d3b-center/D3b-Pathogenicity-Preprocessing/README.md

  - InterVar v2.2.1
  - AutoPVS1 v2.0.0: Modified from AutoPVS1 v2.0 to fit annotated KF vcf output.
 See [README for autoPVS1](https://github.com/d3b-center/D3b-autoPVS1/tree/v2.0.0#readme) for details

-Optionally, if you which to add (and in needed, overwrite) another annotation from a vcf file (likely ClinVar), a bcftools strip and annotate steps are provided.
-The input vcf will be processed and its result will appear as an additional output in the workflow.
+Optionally, if you wish to add and, if needed, overwrite another annotation from a VCF file (likely ClinVar), a BCFtools strip and annotate steps are provided.
+The input VCF will be processed, and its result will appear as an additional output in the workflow.
 ### Recommended inputs:
  - `annovar_db`: ANNOVAR Database with at minimum required resources to InterVar.
 Need to use [ANNOVAR download commands](https://annovar.openbioinformatics.org/en/latest/user-guide/download/) to get the following:
      ```